Trade Credit System

+We accept books WE determine to be VERY GOOD condition.
 Used books are notoriously difficult to value.
 Adding to the problem is the condition books are in when brought to us (or brought back to us).
 The following guidelines need to be met when exchanging books with Paperback Shack.

 ABSOLUTELY NO: Dirt/Dust/Pet Hair or Dander:

 Please make certain your books are clean.
 If we pick up the book and it is dirty, from dust, pet hair and whatnot, we will put your book back in your bag and hand the bag back to you and ask you to remove the bag from the store.
 We take pride in keeping our store clean, please respect our space.
 We wouldn’t bring dirt into your home and expect you to clean it.

 ABSOLUTELY NO: Odors, Stains, Liquid Damage or Mold/Mildew.